Particle-Based Assembly Using Precise Global Control: Efficient algorithms for special classes of shapes

 In the previous section we showed that it can be decided efficiently whether or not a tree-shape is constructible.
 A crucial point is that these shapes are thin.
 A simple example for a non-constructible tree-shape is a slightly modified \emph{Hilbert curve} (in fact it is even a path) in that both endpoints are not removable, see \cref{fig:hilbert-curve}.
 Therefore, we want to assume that we are allowed to construct a \emph{scaled copy} of the actual shape.

 \begin{definition} Let $P$ be a polyomino and $c\in \mathbb{N}$.
 By $P^c$ we denote the $c$-scaled copy of $P$, i.e., each tile in $P$ is replaced by a $c\times c$ square of tiles. \end{definition}

 We show that the 2-scaled copy of a non-degenerate polyomino is constructible.
-Recall that in a non-degenerate polyomino $P$, the intersection of the respective neighborhoods of every pair $t_1, t_2\in P$ of tiles that share exactly one point, fulfills $N[t_1]\cap N[t_2] \neq \emptyset$, i.e., the tiles $t_1, t_2$ have a common neighbor.
+Recall that in a non-degenerate polyomino $P$, for every non-adjacent pair $t_1, t_2\in P$ of tiles with $\vert N[t_1]\cap N[t_2]\vert \neq \emptyset$, there is at least one occupied position $p\in N[t_1]\cap N[t_2]$, i.e., the tiles $t_1, t_2$ have a common neighbor.
 Note that no scaling factor suffices to guarantee constructibility for degenerate polyominoes, see \cref{fig:scaling-degenerate-shape}.

 \begin{definition} We call a polyomino $P$ $c$-\emph{empty}, if for every pair $(p_i, p_j)$ of free positions in the same connected component of $G_{\mathbb{Z}^2\setminus P}$ there is a square of size $c\times c$ that initially overlaps with $p_i$ can be moved in such a way that it eventually overlaps with $p_j$ without overlapping with any position of $P$ at any time.
 We call $P$ \emph{weakly $c$-empty} if at any time at most one corner of the square overlaps with a position of $P$. \end{definition}